 Keval Shah is the founder of an SEO agency that is especially for e-commerce websites.
 It’s called Inbound Pursuit and Keval joins us to tell us all about it.

 His SEO agency is helping many businesses drive traffic to their e-commerce stores and dramatically increase their sales.
-After a short period of time, the agency is now averaging $80K per month.

 How has he done it?